jarrodmillman/pose-stats/description.md

 ###

-The `ISLP` open-source Python package is written to accompany an introductory text on statistical learning and Python, closely following the examples in the hugely successful `R` version.
+The `ISLP` open-source Python package is written to accompany an introductory text on statistical learning and Python (*Introduction to Statistical Learning with Python* \cite{james2023introduction}), closely following the examples in its hugely successful `R` version.
 Besides just providing labs, it provides Pythonic design matrix building, a simple implementation of Bayesian Additive Regression Trees and object oriented stepwise model selection.
 Planned development include extending the `pygam` package, regularized regression specification (to be used by `YAGLM`), and integration of a Python version of the very popular `glmnet` package in `R`.

 The corresponding textbook was published in July.
 The project aims to use good (if not best) software engineering practices.
-It is expected that it will be used in several introductory data science and statistics courses nationwide which will serve as a test of the robustness of these practices, evidenced by the responsiveness to (GitHub) and other issues that arise.
+It is expected that it will be used in several introductory data science and statistics courses nationwide which will serve to test the robustness of these practices, evidenced by the responsiveness to (GitHub) and other issues that arise.

 ## Guiding Principles and Long Term Vision